bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 By providing a `f32` value for both the `width` and `height` fields, the projection will always display the same region of the game world, regardless of any window resizing.
 However, be aware that this will cause the image to stretch, which usually isn't the desired outcome.

-The [`AutoMin`] and [`AutoMax`] variants function similarly to the `WindowSize` variant, with the execption that the axes can't be smaller than a given minimum or maximum.
+The [`AutoMin`] and [`AutoMax`] variants function similarly to the `WindowSize` variant, with the exception that the axes can't be smaller than a given minimum or maximum.

 Finally, the [`FixedVertical`] and [`FixedHorizontal`] will maintain a constant vertical or horizontal value while the other value will match the aspect ratio.